corpunWorld Corporal Punishment Research

 Cites a Human Rights Watch claim that "judges routinely issued sentences of thousands of lashes as punishment, often carried out in public".
 Reportedly, those flogged do not receive medical treatment.

-Amnesty document (March 2000) in which two people, one male and one female, describe the experience of receiving a court-ordered flogging.
+Amnesty document (March 2000) in which two people, one male and one female, describe the experience of receiving a court-ordered flogging in Saudi Arabia.

 Men 'Behaving Like Women' Face Flogging